tripledio/tripledio.github.io/about.md

 #### Demand exceeds the supply

 The demand for technically skilled people outweighs the supply.
 This allows for a high influx of people into the tech industry.
 Unfortunately this does not guarantee an increase of skilled people.
 After all, it's an "easy" job.
 If you have some basic coding skills you can easily get a contract, company car,... without putting in to much effort.
 Too often employers do not have the technical skill set to differentiate the professional from the amateurs.
 The impact of one negligent software engineer is seldom recognized.
-The impact on the life cycle of the software, on its maintance cost, ...
+The impact on the life cycle of the software, on its maintenance cost, ...
 (Hint: it's huge!)

 #### High cost of software projects
 Software is expensive.
 It costs a lot of money and a lot of time.
 While we don't want to diminish the complexity and the necessity of this  cost, our experience is that, given the right people, more often then not, it can be done faster and cheaper.